 NBN & Internet Plans Compared

 From the snapshot above, MyRepublic seems to have it all over Telstra in terms of budget broadband plans.
 This is especially true on the NBN.
-In fact, Telstra’s unlimited data plans cost close to $100 a month.
-Also, all of Telstra’s NBN plans are on Tier 3 as standard, which if you’re familiar with the NBN Speed Tiers, offers download speeds of a maximum of 50Mbps.
+In fact, Telstra’s unlimited data plans cost close to $100 a month but over $100 if you want premium speeds.
+Both telcos also offer plans across the top three NBN speed tiers.

 - MyRepublic’s plans are only available on speeds of the top two speed tiers with all standard plans under $100.

 - MyRepublic has a series of ‘Gamer Plans’, custom fit for gamers with things like static IPs and speed prioritisation; the plans also often include discounts to things like PlayStations, gaming mouses, VR headsets and more — this will cost a bit more than the standard NBN 100 plans.